chunkifydev/cli/README.md

 chunkify -i video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21
 ```

-It will upload the video to Chunkify, transcode it into MP4 H264 and download it to your local disk.
+It will upload the video to Chunkify, transcode it to MP4 H.264, and download it to your local disk.

-By default, the number of transcoders and their type will be selected automatically according to the input and output specs.
+By default, the number of transcoders and their type will be selected automatically according to the input and output specifications.
-To define them yourself use `--transcoders` and `--vcpu` like this:
+To define them yourself, use `--transcoders` and `--vcpu` like this:

 ```
 chunkify -i video.mp4 \